 Abrasion occurs on the biting surfaces of the teeth and is the loss of enamel caused by mechanical actions other than tooth-to tooth contacts.
 This can be from abrasive foods, from using teeth as a tool and/or are using incorrect tooth brushing techniques.

 Abfraction is the loss of tooth materiel along the gumline from tooth flexure.
 If too much pressure is put on teeth and it causes them to flex, this flexing damages the crystaline structure of the teeth and these damaged portions of the tooth are washed away when eating or brushing. and causes a cupping of the tooth just above the gumline.
 If present this can often be felt by running a fingernail along the side of the tooth and feeling it catch.

-To find out more about tooth wear, how to prevent it and what can be done to restore your teeth contact Prescott Dentistry and schedule a no-cost consultation with Dr. German!
+To find out more about tooth wear, how to prevent it and what can be done to restore your teeth contact Prescott Dentistry and schedule a consultation with Dr. German!